arthurvguide/cheltenham-organics/README.md

     - User logged-in can buy products and save their address for future purchases
     - User logged-in can review products
     - User logged-in can send positive or negative feedback about their historic orders
-    - User can add and remove products to their wishlist
+    - User logged-in can add and remove products to their wishlist

 #### Admin Features